 Frosting (for top and middle of cake):

-place scones on greased baking sheet and cook at 400F for 10-15mins
+- place scones on greased baking sheet and cook at 400F for 10-15mins until golden brown

 I haven’t made this one for a while but remember it as a really good fruit cake – you can substiute the margarine with stewed apple

-600g dried fruit (I soaked in an orange plus some water overnight)
+- 600g dried fruit (I soaked in orange juice plus some water overnight)